marcw/spir/README.md

 ## The app

 The app is written with React Native.
 It has only been tested on iOS so far.
+An Android version is planned.

 ## License